New ACLU Report Offers Evidence of Racial Profiling on Florida’s Roads

 - 3 times more frequently than white motorists by the Palm Beach County Sheriff’s Office in 2014; and

 - 8 times more frequently than white motorists by the Orange County Sheriff’s Office in 2014.

 Data from some police departments not available

 The ACLU noted that some agencies, such as the police departments in Miami and Tampa, have not complied with the requirement to report seatbelt citation data.
 Moreover, the report asserts that documented differences in seatbelt usage between blacks and whites do not explain the racial disparities in the seatbelt citation rates the report describes.
-The ACLU is calling on the Florida Attorney General’s Office of Civil Rights to investigate, and on the state legislature to pass a law penalizing law enforcement agencies that do not comply with the seatbelt law’s reporting requirements.
+The ACLU is calling on the Florida Lawyer General’s Office of Civil Rights to investigate, and on the state legislature to pass a law penalizing law enforcement agencies that do not comply with the seatbelt law’s reporting requirements.

-Consult an Orlando civil rights attorney
+Consult an Orlando civil rights lawyer

 If your civil rights have been violated, the dedicated Orlando and Miami civil rights lawyers of The Baez Law Firm can help.
 We have the experience and skill necessary to defend and restore your rights, and to help you obtain compensation for the harm you have suffered.
 Contact us today for a consultation.